Chesapeake College Facts at a Glance

 Cheapeake College offers a wide variety of non-credit courses toward job-specific training for business and industry, preparation for occupational certification, apprenticeship-related coursework, including Workforce Investment Board programs, as well as many courses for pursuing personal interests.

 The College provides access to a wide-range of software packages, and applications, including high speed Internet access across our three locations.
 All students receive email accounts.
-Most classes provide support resources through the College’s online course management system.
+Most classes provide support resources through the College's online course management system.
 The College provides over 700 computers for educational use by students and faculty.
-There is limited wireless connectivity to the Internet.
+There is wireless connectivity to the Internet across campus.

 Over 60,000 books and audio visual resources as well as access to over 80,000 e-resources including periodicals, subject databases, and media.
 Special collections include Eastern Shore-related materials housed in the Chesapeake Room and resources on philanthropic giving for grant seekers.

 The Wye Mills campus occupies a 170-acre site with 12 buildings that includes a gymnasium, library, state-of-the art regional performing arts center, higher education center, and childcare facility.
 The College operates centers in Cambridge and Easton and offers courses at local schools and community centers throughout its five-county service area.